EternityForest/AnyoneCanDoIt/README.md

 is written down.
 If you are confident you remember everything and don't need to check the list, that is exactly when you need to check it.

+### Compatible standards

+Many things are made better by being all the same.
+Unfortunately, these things are made worse when they require things to be *all* the same.

+Nobody would be happy if they had to upgrade every device in the house when a new WiFi hotspot comes out.
+Get the best when buying new, but leave room in plans for old and perfectly good things.

+Don't write code that doesn't run on old computers.

+And more than that, don't create disruption to existing processes.
+Don't fence off an area for a cable if a wireless link will do.
+Don't delsy people's lives because you insist they first learn some new system to proceed.

+Don't use updates that run automatically.
+Tech should stay out of the way, not add additional things people have to keep up with.

+Some things are obsolete and should be upgraded immediately, but usually only the user knows which things those are.

 ### Think "Never again" not "Life Happens"